pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/01-running-a-demo.rst

             ``/workspaces/psynet-tutorial-ismir-2025``.
             If you are not already in this directory, you can change to it with ``cd /workspaces/psynet-tutorial-ismir-2025``.

-        Wait a few moments, and you should see a popup asking "Do you want Code to open the external website?"
+        Wait a few moments, and you should see a popup asking "Do you want Code to open the external website?".
         Click "Configure Trusted Domains", and click "Trust all domains (disable link protection)".
         You should see a page containing a link to the experiment dashboard.
         Click this link, then enter 'admin' as both username and password, then press OK.